 Most of this first day in the NarPhu valley we walk on small jungle paths, which is quite a change from the bigger trail around Annapurna.
 The first part is up and down and then we have a short steep ascent to Choto (2840m).
 We then have lots of steep ups and downs and the path is quite exposed above the Nar Phu Khola.
 At the altitude of 3090m we cross a suspension bridge, here the valley is very narrow and just before the bridge there are some hot-springs.
 The rock carved path now becomes very exiting, both because of danger, but also because there are some big waterfalls.
-We climb to a two storied hut at Sinhenge Dharamsala, where we set camp for the night. .
+We climb to a two storied hut at Sinhenge Dharamsala, where we stay in local lodges. .

 We begin the day by crossing Methang Khola river and then start a breathtaking climb on a winding path to the Methang pastures.
 Here at Methang there is an ancient Chorten and marvellous views of Kang Guru.
 Further on we pass the abandoned Methang village (3560m), from the village there is a path to Kang Guru BC.
 The path to the next village Junan is easy and flat, Junan is also abandoned.
 From here we continue to have an easy walk to Lower Chaku village, which has about 15 houses.
 We continue to Upper Chaku on a steep trail..

 This day begins with a hard steep ascent to the abandoned Kyan village Vhaku, where there is a nice long mani wall.
 We continue on an amazing tunnel carved rocky path 70 meters above the river and then decent to the riverbed, we follow the riverbed and pass some Mani Chrotens.
 We then climb up from the riverbed to the Phu valley entrance door (Phuohi Yalgoe).
 About an hour from the valley entrance we cross the Phu Khola and begin climbing up to the village.
-Phu village consists of about 30 houses, which are home to 100-150 people.
-We camp near the river. .
+Phu village consists of about 30 houses, which are home to 100-150 people. where we stay in local lodges. .

 We rest here for a day, have a look at the village and might go exploring a little further up in the valley. .

-To get to Naar we have to go back down the valley, we pass Chaku and walk on for a couple of hours before we cross the Phu Khola at Naar Phedi (two bridges to Naar).
-From here we climb up to a very nice grassy campsite. .
+To get to Naar we have to go back down the valley, we pass Chaku and walk on for a couple of hours before we cross the Phu Khola at Naar Phedi (two bridges to Naar)..

 From our campsite it is a steep couple of hours climb to Naar Village (4110m), we have lunch here near the village, so we can take a look at it before we walk on.
 We continue on a long but gentle ascent through the lateral moraine of Temdenzon Khola, on a nice path.
-At the bottom of Kang La, we camp on a nice grassy spot. .
+At the bottom of Kang La, where we stay in local lodges. .

 Today we have a long and hard day ahead of us, however it is very rewarding.
 We have to cross the big Kang La pass (5280m).
 It is a very steep ascent to the top of the pass where there is a chorten and some great views of the Annapurna massif.
 Just before reaching the pass, there is a small lake where we take a rest before making the last effort to reach the top.
 From the top of the pass it is a very steep decent, but after an hour we take a grassy path that leads to Ngawal.
 There are restaurants and lodges in Ngawal.
 We continue all the way to Munje.
-On the way we pass beautiful forests.
-We camp there for the night. .
+On the way we pass beautiful forests. where we stay in local lodges. .